CityRelay

 What lack of security can lead to

-Having an unsecured Airbnb can lead to a couple of costly problems.
-Damaged property will reduce profitability because it forces you to close it for bookings.
+The financial impact of a security incident goes beyond a repair bill.
+Property owners are also at risk of cancelled bookings, temporary listing suspension, excess insurance payments, and lower review scores.
+Remember, damaged property will reduce profitability because it forces you to close it for bookings.
 You’ll have to spend on the repairs before you can accept new guests.
 Repeated issues can also accelerate wear and tear, depreciating your property’s value.

 Not only that, but a bad guest experience could lead to negative reviews that can affect future bookings.